-The NAICS Code selected and its corresponding small business size standard will determine which corresponding Pool will be solicited in accordance with Section H.4.2 (Predominant Task Order NAICS Code Determination).
+The OCO is responsible for determining which predominant NAICS Code applies to a task order solicitation.
+The NAICS Code selected determines the corresponding Pool in accordance with Section H.4.2.
 Each Pool will have a list of eligible Contractors that qualify to receive solicitations and task order awards.